-Hello and Welcome to Year 1!
+Hello and Welcome to Year One!

-Take a Look Inside our Classrooms...
+Take a look inside our classrooms...

 In Year One, reading is primarily taught through daily phonics teaching.
-We follow the Read, Write, Inc scheme, which encourages children to learn sounds through catchy phrases and how to blend these sounds into real and nonsense words using the famous character Fred the frog.
+We follow the Read, Write, Inc (RWI) scheme, which encourages children to learn sounds through catchy phrases and how to blend these sounds into real and nonsense words using the famous character Fred the frog.
 In every lesson, children have the opportunity to write words that contain the sound they are learning as well as words containing previously taught sounds.